sws-archived/stanford_geppetto/README.md

 [sherakama](https://github.com/sherakama)

-A grunt task runner for building SWS Drupal sites and other misc tasks.
+A grunt task runner for building SWS Drupal sites and other tasks.

 Installation
 ----